cbk914/BlackSuricata/README.md

 # BlackSuricata
-Black Hat version of Suricata IDS/IPS/NSM.
+Black Hat version of Suricata IDS/IPS/NSM (only some thoughts about it, that is NOT a real life project).
 Support and extra scripts